UserDna95/Supply-Chain-Dashboard-3/README.md

     (1.65 * SQRT((stddev_lead_time ^ 2 * avg_daily_demand ^ 2) + (stddev_daily_demand ^ 2 * avg_lead_time_days ^ 2))) AS reorder_point
 FROM
     DemandLeadTimeStats;
   ```

-Inventory turnover ratio measures how often inventory is sold and replaced over a period.
+The inventory turnover ratio measures how often inventory is sold and replaced over a period.

   ```
 WITH cogs_data AS (